 Why the Test is Performed

 Ophthalmoscopy is done as part of a routine physical or complete eye examination.

 It is used to detect and evaluate symptoms of retinal detachment or eye diseases such as glaucoma.

 Ophthalmoscopy may also be done if you have signs or symptoms of high blood pressure, diabetes, or other diseases that affect the blood vessels.

-The retina, blood vessels, and the optic disc should appear normal.
+The retina, blood vessels, and the optic disc appear normal.

 Abnormal results may be seen on ophthalmoscopy with any of the following conditions:

 The test itself involves no risk.
-The dilating eye drops may rarely cause:
+In rare cases, the dilating eyedrops cause:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.